sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 .. _a_real_life_example:

-A real life example
+A real-life example
 ~~~~~~~~~~~~~~~~~~~

 To try to get a sense of why you need to pay attention to the
-differences between the mean and the median let us consider a real life
+differences between the mean and the median let us consider a real-life
 example.
 Since I tend to mock journalists for their poor scientific and
 statistical knowledge, I should give credit where credit is due.
 This is
-described in an excellent article `Housing bubble debate boils over
+described in an excellent article by Michael Janda: `Housing bubble
+debate boils over
 <https://www.abc.net.au/news/stories/2010/09/24/3021480.htm>`__:

    Senior Commonwealth Bank executives have travelled the world in the